 Read this essay in its original Arabic here.

-When I first arrived in Berlin, a Syrian who had been in exile a long time told me: “I live downtown, in the middle of Berlin.”
+When I first arrived in Berlin, a Syrian who had been in exile for a long time told me: “I live downtown, in the middle of Berlin.”

 After a while, I’d come to pay attention to these little phrases, repeated on the tongues of many Syrians.
 Most of them don’t live downtown in the sense that they mean.
 This discrepancy made me aware early on of these phrases, released by people’s consciousness though subconsciously reflecting other repressed, hidden meanings.